 Sateren Auditorium, Music Hall, 715 22nd Ave South

 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will need a parking permit.
 For parking permits contact M. Elise Marubbio at email@example.com.
 Permits are limited in number.

-Thank you to our sponsors: Augsburg University, American Indian Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Center for Global Education at the University of Minnesota, and Angelo Baca.
+Thank you to our sponsors: Augsburg University, American Indian, First Nations, and Indigenous Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Center for Global Education at the University of Minnesota, and Angelo Baca.